akshayrajput12/europe/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Email Notifications

+This project includes an email notification system that sends an email to administrators whenever a user submits any form.
+For setup instructions, see [EMAIL_SETUP.md](EMAIL_SETUP.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: